-Dilution in net tangible book value (deficit) per share represents the difference between the amount per share paid by purchasers of our common stock in this offering and the net tangible book value (deficit) per share of our common stock in this offering.
+Dilution in net tangible book value (deficit) per share represents the difference between the amount per share paid by purchasers of our common stock in this offering and the net tangible book value (deficit) per share of our common stock immediately after this offering.
 After giving effect to our sale of 13,888,889 shares of common stock in this offering at an assumed initial public offering price of \$18.00 per share and after deduction of the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our net tangible book value (deficit) as of December 31, 2006 would have been approximately \$(643.3) million, or \$(6.04) per share.
-This represents an immediate increase in net tangible book value (deficit) of \$3.43 per share of common stock in this offering.
+This represents an immediate increase in net tangible book value (deficit) of \$3.43 per share of common stock to existing stockholders and an immediate dilution of \$24.04 per share to purchasers of common stock in this offering.

-Assumed initial public offering price per share of common stock \$ 18.00 Net tangible book value (deficit) per share as of December 31, 2006 \$ (9.47) Increase per share attributable to new investors \$ 3.43 Net tangible book value (deficit) per share after the offering \$ (6.04) Net tangible book value dilution per share to new investors \$ 24.04 verage Shares Purchased Total Consideration 1 Pi rice Per Number Percent Amount Percent Share Existing stockholders 92,560,622 87.0% \$ 682,744,000 73.2% \$ 7.38 New investors 13,888,889 13.0% \$ 250,000,000 26.8% \$ 18.00 Total 106,449,511 100.0% \$ 932,744,000 100.0%
+Assumed initial public offering price per share of common stock \$ 18.00 Net tangible book value (deficit) per share as of December 31, 2006 \$ (9.47) Increase per share attributable to new investors \$ 3.43 Net tangible book value (deficit) per share after the offering \$ (6.04) Net tangible book value dilution per share to new investors \$ 24.04